 Signs and Symptoms of Drug Abuse

-Drug addicts also exhibit some behavioral signs when there is a drug being abused.
+Drug addicts also exhibit some behavioral signs and effects of drug addiction when there is a drug being abused.
 A noticeable change in social habits or social withdrawal is common for those addicted to any substance.
 Lower work or school performance, as well as a sudden change in friends and social circles, can also implicate that an individual is abusing a drug.
 Mood swings, changes in the personality and even irritability can all be brought on by using drugs and handling withdrawals from stopping.
 Additionally, users who abuse drugs for extended periods of time often show a lack of motivation and are more likely to experience paranoia and anxiety about future decisions and their lives in general.

 Build a Support Group